kwame-mintah/gcp-cloud-run-function-model-inference/README.md

 | GCP_MLFLOW_MODEL_ARTIFACT_BUCKET_NAME | The GCP bucket name, where the model artifact has been uploaded             | N/A     | Yes      |
 | USE_LOCAL_FILE_PATH_MODEL             | Use the model artifact found locally, rather than fetching from GCP bucket. | False   | No       |

+The following steps below will start the FastAPI service locally:

 1. Install python packages used for the service: